uw-thalesians/perceptia-servers/database/mssql/README.md

 # Microsoft SQL Server

-This directory contains the code used to manage the mssql databses used by the application back-end.
+This directory contains the code used to manage the mssql databses used by the application backend.

 ## Getting Started